2021 Jeep Grand Cherokee Spied For The Very First Time

 As for size and design, this prototype is heavily covered and we mean that to the extreme.
 Aside from the tarps (which take on a distinctive Dodge Durango look), we can pick out all kinds of false panels beneath them, hiding both body lines and the Grand Cherokee’s actual size.
 That’s especially true at the front, where some kind of bracing can actually be seen behind the mesh screen in the grille area, exaggerating the frontal area.
 At the back, cladding attempts to make the rear hatch look far beefier and squared off than we suspect it really is.

 This could be a clever ruse by Jeep to make us think we’re looking at the larger Grand Wagoneer, and we must admit that it could well be the case.
 The world of automotive spy photography isn’t an exact science, but we feel confident this prototype is the next Grand Cherokee.
-The wheelbase is slightly longer as we’ve heard, but when you visualize this without the cladding, proportions seem to match up better with the Grand Cherokee.
-And yes, that also means this should be a two-row people-mover.
-The Grand Wagoneer and another as-yet unnamed SUV offering from Jeep will offer buyers three-row seating.
+The wheelbase appears slightly longer as we’ve heard it should be, and when you visualize this without the cladding, proportions seem to match up better with the Grand Cherokee.
+As for seating, we've heard conflicting reports that it will stick with two rows, or it could gain a third.
+We tend to stick with the two-row theory, as the Grand Wagoneer and another as-yet-unnamed SUV offering from Jeep will offer buyers three-row seating.

 There’s still a long way to go before we get full disclosure on the new Grand Cherokee.
 This vehicle is likely destined for the 2021 model year, with a reveal expected sometime late in 2020.